FarronF/limerick-council-meetings/meetings/2018/02/15-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 18th January 2018.md

 Limited for the operation of the Lough Gur Site in 2018, as outlined by the Director.
 It was

-noted that this allocation would come before Full Council in 2018 for formal ratification.--- 3
+noted that this allocation would come before Full Council in 2018 for formal ratification.
+---
+3

 QUESTION